khaors/geocompr/main.md

 <!-- lnd_utm = st_transform(london, crs = epsg_utm) -->
 <!-- ``` -->

-Another approach to automatically selecting a projected CRS specific to a local dataset is to create an azimuthal equidistant ([AEQD](https://en.wikipedia.org/wiki/Azimuthal_equidistant_projection)) projection for the centre-point of the study area.
+Another approach to automatically selecting a projected CRS specific to a local dataset is to create an azimuthal equidistant ([AEQD](https://en.wikipedia.org/wiki/Azimuthal_equidistant_projection)) projection for the center-point of the study area.
 This involves creating a custom CRS (with no EPSG code) with units of meters based on the centrepoint of a dataset.
-This approach should be used with caution: no other datasets will be compatible with the custom CRS created and results may not be accurate when used on extensive datasets covering hundreds of kilomtres.
+This approach should be used with caution: no other datasets will be compatible with the custom CRS created and results may not be accurate when used on extensive datasets covering hundreds of kilometers.

 Although we used vector datasets to illustrate the points outlined in this section, the principles apply equally to raster datasets.
 The subsequent sections explain features of CRS transformation that are unique to each geographic data model, continuing with vector data in the next section (section \@ref(reproj-vec-geom)) and moving-on to explain how raster transformation is different, in section \@ref(reprojecting-raster-geometries).